XvvL/Group8_COM5507-SOCIAL-MEDIA-DATA/README.md

 Visualisation Code/Sentiment analysis/sentimentMainland(sentimentTaiwan)/hyperparameters.py

 # data sample
-can be seen in each original codes fold
+can be seen in each original codes folder

 # Code Reference：